 The ways in which individual variation arises are ample; hosts vary in behavior, physiology, and genetics (Vanderwaal and Ezenwa 2016, White et al 2018).
 The consequences of such variation to an epidemic are equally as diverse.
 As stated above, individual heterogeneity can lead to the emergence of super spreaders, but that is just one potential outcome since individuals vary at all stages of an epidemic (Keeling and Eames 2005, Oswald 2006, Antonissen et al. 2014, Gou and Jin 2017, Vanderwaal and Ezenwa 2016).
-These include transmission, which is made up of shedding and contacts, virulence, and recovery.
+These include transmission, which itself depends on many other traits that can vary, such as infectiousness and contact rate (McCallum et al. 2017), virulence, and recovery.
 For example, hosts can vary in attractiveness to parasites due to individual body odor or body mass (Allan 2010, Takken & Verhulst 2013).
-In Siberian Chipmunks (Tamias sibiricu,), disposition, being bold or shy, has been shown to affect contact rates (Boyer et al. 2010).
+In Siberian Chipmunks (Tamias sibiricu), disposition (being bold or shy) has been shown to affect contact rates (Boyer et al. 2010).
 Tasmanian devil’s (Sarcophilus harrisii) susceptibility to facial tumor disease has been linked to genetic makeup (Siddle et al. 2007).
 Empirical evidence that individuals vary is robust, but a general understanding of how heterogeneity affects population level disease dynamics remains unclear.
 For instance, it has been assumed that contact rates increase linearly with population density, but in some systems this relationship is sigmoidal due to varying host behavior and social structures (Borremmans et al. 2017).
 Illustrating how heterogeneity has the potential to upend basic epidemiological assumptions.
-Similarly, because individual variation and super spreading are so often considered in conjunction, intuition may lead one to assume that heterogeneity will always increases the size of an epidemic, despite this not always being the case.
+Similarly, because individual variation and super spreading are so often considered in conjunction, intuition may lead one to assume that heterogeneity will always increase the size of an epidemic, despite this not always being the case.

 The effect of individual variation on an epidemic will depend on how the parameter in question is related to the basic reproductive number, R0 (fig 1).
 R0 defines the expected number of secondary infections when a single infected individual is introduced to a fully susceptible population.